 I came up with this quiche as a way to use up cheeseboard leftovers – you know all those little remnants that are too small to serve up on the next board but far too good to waste… and there’s often leftover chutney too, whether it’s homemade or a good quality shop bought.

-But once I’d made it, I realised that it’s so very very good that it’s worth making even if you don’t have any leftovers!
+But I quickly realised this quiche is so very very good that it’s worth making even if you don’t have any cheese board leftovers!

 Rather than having a huge Christmas day lunch and another meal for dinner, we sometimes spread out the starter, main, dessert and cheese course by an hour or two between each so that it’s pretty much dinner time by the time we get to the cheese.
-This cheeseboard and chutney quiche makes the perfect alternative to a cold cheese board and if you serve it hot out of the oven, it’s wonderfully warming at this cold time of year.
+This cheeseboard and chutney quiche makes the perfect alternative to a cold cheese board and if you serve it hot out of the oven, it’s wonderfully warming.

 Of course, it’s a perfect boxing day dish too.